MinterTeam/minterjs-tx/README.md

 [![Coverage Status](https://img.shields.io/coveralls/github/MinterTeam/minterjs-tx/master.svg?style=flat-square)](https://coveralls.io/github/MinterTeam/minterjs-tx?branch=master)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/MinterTeam/minterjs-tx/blob/master/LICENSE)

+## Warning
+This module is LOW LEVEL and not supposed to be used by regular developers.
+It is supposed to be used inside SDKs or for advanced use cases.

+Consider using [minter-js-sdk](https://github.com/MinterTeam/minter-js-sdk) to have full-featured solution.

+## About
 A low level module for creating, manipulating and signing Minter transactions.
-Consider using [minter-js-sdk](https://github.com/MinterTeam/minter-js-sdk) to have full-featured solution.

 It is complemented by the following packages:
 - [minter-js-sdk](https://github.com/MinterTeam/minter-js-sdk) complete JS solution to work with Minter